danielraffel/raindrop-pocket-sync/README.md

-# Raindrop to Pocket Sync
+# Raindrop.io to Pocket Sync

 Backup your bookmarks by syncing new items added to [Raindrop.io](https://raindrop.io) into [Pocket](https://getpocket.com) — no 3rd-party cloud service required.